carlosjennings1991/School_District_Analysis/README.md

 **Corrected District Summary**
 ![corrected district summary](https://github.com/carlosjennings1991/School_District_Analysis/blob/main/Resources/district_summary_corrected.png)

 The change is not much more than a rounding error.
+A few key measures declined, indicating that the ninth grade cohort at Thomas High School was, in aggregate, marginally above average.

+* Avg Math : -0.1%
+* % Passing Math : -0.2%
+* % Passing Reading : -0.1%
+* % Passing Overall : -0.3%

 ---